 How is Virginia Doing?

-North Dakota, with a job growth rate of 8.5 percent, was clearly the national leader in 2012 -- largely due its recent energy boom and related economic growth as thousands move there to find work.
+North Dakota, with a job growth rate of 3.74 percent, was again the national leader in 2013 -- largely due its recent energy boom and related economic growth as thousands move there to find work.
 But its rate of growth is also an outlier, as no other state has come close to matching North Dakota's year-over-year jumps in job growth in recent years.